drew-sarette/ds-studio/src/lessons/studio-policies.md

 ## Ending Lessons

-* Please notify me in writing (text or email) before the 15th of the month before you decide to discontinue lessons.
-If you notify me after the 15th, you agree to pay for a total of four lessons in the following month, which you may attend as usual.
+* You agree to notify me by text or email on or before the 15th if you intend to discontinue lessons the next month.
+* If you notify me after the 15th, you agree to pay the full amount for the next month.
+You would, of course, be welcome and encouraged to attend that last month of lessons either in person or virtually.